nicojs/type-annotationify/README.md

 ```

 The default pattern is `**/!(*.d).?(m|c)ts?(x)`, excluding 'node_modules'.
+In other words, by default all TypeScript files are matched (also in subdirectories) except declaration files (d.ts).

 This will convert all the TypeScript files that match the pattern to type-annotated TypeScript files _in place_.
 So be sure to commit your code before running this tool.